Spain Travel Insurance

 Alicante is also the perfect beach town, with many of them being awarded a blue flag by the European Union.

 The most popular is San Juan Beach, 3 kilometres of golden sand, warm waters, and convenient beach bars dotted along the coast, so you're never too far from a cold drink or well-deserved ice cream.

 Try your hand at Flamenco dancing in Seville.
 This city is bursting with Spanish culture, with many intimate bars displaying Flamenco dancing, a centuries-old traditional Spanish dance.

-If you time your trip well, you may get to take part in a Spanish Fiesta, where there will be food and dancing galore.
+If you time your trip well, you may participate in a Spanish Fiesta, where there will be food and dancing galore.

-Many encourage dressing up by offering prizes, so be sure to completely immerse yourself in the pageantry.
+Many encourage dressing up by offering prizes, so immerse yourself in the pageantry.

-Seville also contains many beautiful buildings to explore, making this a very well-rounded city to visit!
+Seville also contains many beautiful buildings to explore, making this a well-rounded city to visit!

 Popular Sports and Activities

 Crime rates in Spain are low, but the most common is theft.
 This can be by pickpockets or directly from your hotel room.
 Make sure you keep all of your valuables inside a safe, especially your travel documents and passports.